fabipy/fabian-lang.com/_posts/2021-09-22-navigate-the-web-faster-with-vimium.md

 - Open mulitple links in new tabs with **alt+f**
 - Move tab left (**<<**) and right (**>>**)

 **Note**: You can also use **f** to focus on a text box or another HTML element on the page (e.g. for scrolling).
-This is sometimes indicated by red letters.
 I'd recommend you just play around with it and you will naturally learn how to optimally use it.

 Other important shortcuts: